 Not available on Blu-ray.

-If you are a fan of Anomalous Cinema please consider donating any amount via Paypal using this secure link.
+If you are a fan of Anomalous Cinema, please consider supporting this site by donating any amount (even $1.00 is appreciated) via Venmo @vergeoflight / Cash App $vergeoflight / or Paypal at this secure link.
 A Paypal account is not required.
-Thanks!
+Thank you.